Cara Stadler, Executive Chef & Owner

 At the same time as she was learning from these modern masters, Cara began noticing what has become her core guiding concept – what she calls “the perfect bite.”
 Specifically, she became fascinated with how, in a single bite, flavors harmonize in a sequence of moments, supported by the cadence of texture.
 Since then, Cara is constantly striving to put both new “perfect bites” and some classics on the table.

 With the aim of finding more flavors and texture to bring to this concept, Cara headed to Asia in 2008.
 After working briefly in Singapore at French-Japanese restaurant Saint Pierre and heading up Gourmet Underground in Beijing in 2009, Cara moved to Shanghai and began her long-standing relationship with one of China’s most esteemed restaurateurs, David Laris.
 Starting out as sous-chef of Laris – at the time, one of Asia’s fine-dining landmarks – Cara later launched David’s private dining restaurant, 12 Chairs, which has been hailed one of Asia’s best restaurants by The Miele Guide.

-Kate Hamm, Pastry Chef
+Emily Gobbi, Pastry Chef